-Parent Participation in Advisory Committees 2020-2021 School Year 100% of DAC/DELAC meetings had quorum 75% of School Site Council meetings had quorum 50% of ELAC meetings had quorum Average parent attendance at LCAP input meetings was 30 2021-2022 School Year 83% of DAC/DELAC meetings had quorum 60% of School Site Council meetings had quorum 75% of ELAC meetings had quorum Average parent attendance at LCAP input meetings was 43 2023-2024 School Year 100% of DAC/DELAC meetings will have quorum 80% of School Site Council meetings will have quorum 80% of ELAC meetings will have quorum Average parent attendance at LCAP input meetings will be 50 Parents of Unduplicated Pupils' Perception of Communication and Engagement on CaISCHLS Survey 2021 CalSCHLS Survey: Parents responding "strongly agree" or "very well" to questions about communication with parents about school (How well do teachers communicate with you about how your child is doing?
+Parent Participation in Advisory Committees 2020-2021 School Year 100% of DAC/DELAC meetings had quorum 75% of School Site Council meetings had quorum 50% of ELAC meetings had quorum Average parent attendance at LCAP input meetings was 30 2021-2022 School Year 83% of DAC/DELAC meetings had quorum 60% of School Site Council meetings had quorum 75% of ELAC meetings had quorum Average parent attendance at LCAP input meetings was 43 2022-2023 School Year 80% of DAC/DELAC meetings had quorum 95% of School Site Council meetings had quorum 93% of ELAC meetings had quorum Average parent attendance at LCAP input meetings was 22 2023-2024 School Year 100% of DAC/DELAC meetings will have quorum 80% of School Site Council meetings will have quorum 80% of ELAC meetings will have quorum Average parent attendance at LCAP input meetings will be 50 Parents of Unduplicated Pupils' Perception of Communication and Engagement on CalSCHLS Survey 2021 CalSCHLS Survey: Parents responding "strongly agree" or "very well" to questions about communication with parents about school (How well do teachers communicate with you about how your child is doing?
 Provide information on your expected role at your child's school?
 Keep you informed about school activities?)
 59% of free/reduced price eligible parents 49% of parents whose children are English learners 2022 CalSCHLS Survey: Parents responding "strongly agree" or "very well" to questions about communication with parents about school (How well do teachers communicate with you about how your child is doing?
 Provide information on your expected role at your child's school?
-Keep you informed about school activities?) free/reduced price eligible parents: not part of data collection this year 55% of parents whose children are English learners 2024 CalSCHLS Survey: Parents responding "strongly agree" or "very well" to questions about communication with parents about school (How well do teachers communicate with you about how your child is doing?
+Keep you informed about school activities?) free/reduced price eligible parents: not part of data collection this year 55% of parents whose children are English learners 2023 CalSCHLS Survey: Parents responding "strongly agree" or "very well" to questions about communication with parents about school (How well do teachers communicate with you about how your child is doing?
+Provide information on your expected role at your child's school?
+Keep you informed about school activities?)
+English learner parents and free/reduced price parent data not part of data collection this year.
+2024 CalSCHLS Survey: Parents responding "strongly agree" or "very well" to questions about communication with parents about school (How well do teachers communicate with you about how your child is doing?
 Provide information on your expected role at your child's school?
 Keep you informed about school activities?)
 65% of free/reduced price eligible parents 55% of parents whose children are English learners